Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 #### Step 1: Put your Squidex deployment to read-only mode.

-If you make a backup or run the migration you should not allow updates, because you will loose changes when these updates are executed while the migration is running.
+If you make a backup or run the migration you should not allow updates, because you will lose changes when these updates are executed while the migration is running.
 It is better to block updates.
 Therefore Squidex provides a setting to put your deployment to read-only mode:

 {% embed url="https://github.com/Squidex/squidex/blob/master/backend/src/Squidex/appsettings.json#L4" %}
 Read-only Mode